Nguyễn Chánh Thi: Diệm era

 In 1954, the Vietminh defeated the French Union forces at the Battle of Dien Bien Phu and France decided to withdraw from Vietnam.
 Under the provisions of the Geneva Accords, the Vietminh's DRV would take control of the northern half of the country, and the SoV the south, pending national reunification elections in 1956.
 In the meantime, the State of Vietnam remained unstable.
 The Cao Đài and Hòa Hảo religious sects had their own private armies and de facto states in the Mekong Delta, while the Bình Xuyên organized crime syndicate controlled the national police, had their own military, and dominated the rampant drug trade, prostitution and illegal gambling in the southern capital Saigon.
 In April and May 1955, Thi fought in VNA airborne units for Prime Minister Diệm against the Binh Xuyen in the Battle for Saigon after Diệm gave them an ultimatum to surrender.
 When they did not, the VNA attacked and decisively dispersed the Binh Xuyen after a few days of heavy street fighting.
-This performance so impressed the lifelong bachelor Diệm that he thereafter referred to Thi as "my son".
+This performance so impressed the lifelong bachelor Diệm that he thereafter referred to Thi as his "son".
 Diệm promoted Thi to the rank of colonel and put him in charge of the Airborne Brigade, which was expanded into a division a few years later.
 The Central Intelligence Agency (CIA) was not as impressed.
 One of their reports described Thi as "an opportunist and a man lacking strong convictions".
 An American military advisor assessed Thi as "tough, unscrupulous, and fearless, but dumb".
 In October 1955, Diệm deposed Bảo Đại in a fraudulent referendum overseen by his brother Ngô Đình Nhu and declared himself President of the newly proclaimed Republic of Vietnam.
 The VNA thus became the Army of the Republic of Vietnam, and after Diệm canceled the reunification elections, the Vietnam War ensued.